vandadnp/swift-weekly/issue05/README.md

 ```
 freaking amazing, right?
 Did the coin drop? awesome.
 Let's move on.
 I want let you know that if you have a method in your Swift code that returns `Void`, please change it so that it returns `Self`.
 No harm done if you don't use the return value, at least your code will be fluent.

-Creating a FluentUrlConnection Class to Replace `NSURLConnection`
+Creating a Fluent Url Connection Class to Replace `NSURLConnection`
 ===
 I loved `NSURLConnection` before I got into fluent interfaces.
 I think this class has so much potential and Apple wasted it by returning `void` from many of the methods.
 This is just unacceptable.
 I was at work the other day and I realized that every time I do a call with `NSURLConnection` I have to do so much boiler plate: